tango4567/linux/README.md

 `sudo service vsftpd restart` <-- some time you can't connect

-# 6. Edit dhcpcd.conf for network connection in raspberry
+# 6. Edit dhcpcd.conf for network connection
 `sudo geany /etc/dhcpcd.conf`
 * Scroll to the bottom of the script, and add the following lines `interface eth0